devendraap/rorobyte/README.md

 # ROROByte
 ```
-A Datastore to intergrate transactional and analytics workloads.
+A datastore to intergrate transactional and analytics workloads.
 - Reduces developer's cognitive overload
 - Cuts product development time from idea phase to market
 ```